getnamo/SocketIOClient-Unreal/README.md

 ![IMG](https://i.imgur.com/nNQTZ6j.png)

 #### Receive To Generic Event

-You can also receive an event to a generic unreal event delegate first you bind the event to the generic event
+You can also receive an event to a generic unreal event.
+First you bind the socket.io event to the generic event.

 ![IMG](https://i.imgur.com/mizdErw.png)